 Farms bringing down locally grown produce include Smith Acres, Oxen Hill Farm, Riverbank Farm, and Farming 101.
 Some of these farms are certified organic.
 Besides fresh produce, Plasko’s Farm also provides their very popular apple cider donuts, and freshly baked breads.

-To round out the offerings at the market, we have hydroponically-grown greens from Two Guys from Woodbridge, clams and oysters from Norm Bloom and Sons.
+To round out the offerings at the market, we have hydroponically-grown greens from Two Guys from Woodbridge, fresh seafood from The Local Catch.
 For the grow-your-own customer Moorefield Farm has tomato, vegetable, and herb plants, along with some perennials and succulents.
 Market Master Judy Waldeyer, owner of The Herb Basket, provides a variety of jams, relishes, pickles, and more.

 The Greenwich Farmers’ Market runs from May through December, weather permitting, from 9:30 -1:00 every Saturday.
 To be on the weekly email list, contact [email protected].
 Visit our website to learn more.